Frequently Asked Questions

 The SAFEST of the world’s most densely-populated countries

-Despite common preconceptions, travelers often find Bangladesh to be peaceful, secure, and hassler-free, using the country as a surprise reprieve from its chaotic neighbours.
+Despite common preconceptions, travelers often find Bangladesh to be peaceful, secure, and hassler free, using the country as a surprise reprieve from its chaotic neighbors.

 Surrounded by a unique culture of hospitality, you will no doubt be invited for a cup of tea, dinner, or even a wedding, by people with a genuine interest in you.